 A horizontally scalable data plane

-The Knative Kafka broker stores incoming CloudEvents as Kafka records, using the binary content mode.
+The Knative broker implementation for Apache Kafka stores incoming CloudEvents as Kafka records, using the binary content mode.
 This means that all CloudEvent attributes and extensions are mapped as headers on the Kafka record, while the

 data spec of the CloudEvent corresponds to the value of the Kafka record.